vedmichv/todoapp-codecatalyst-demo/README.md

 ## Step 8 – Test: Review Reports.

 We were able to view the high-level test results.
 We can access each test report or code coverage report individually on the Reports Tab.
-CodeCatalyst is supporting the majority of test formats and code coverage.
-It allows to use Software Composition Analysis (SCA) tools to analyze the application components and identify any potential security vulnerabilities.
+CodeCatalyst supports the majority of test formats and code coverage.
+It allows using Software Composition Analysis (SCA) tools to analyze the application components and identify potential security vulnerabilities.

 1. In the navigation pane, choose **Reports**.

 ![Test Result](readme-img/testresult01.png)

-2. Click on Name of a report to see details.
+2. Click on the Name of a report to see details.

 ![Test Report](readme-img/testresult02.png)